List of Baki the Grappler characters: Maria

+Pickle

-A primitive form of man found perfectly preserved in a saline rock formation (hence he is 'pickled') this giant humanoid supposed lived originally in the Jurassic/Cretaceous era.
+Pickle (ピクル) is a primitive form of man found perfectly preserved in a saline rock formation (hence he is 'pickled') this giant humanoid supposed lived originally in the Jurassic/Cretaceous era.
 He is revived from his long suspended animation in Baki 10.5, and is sent to Japan by Strydom after he defeats entire army battalions and even a high-tech exo-skeletal powersuit sent against him.
 Pickle does not resemble any form of primitive man (Neanderthal or Cro-Magnon) or even modern humans, standing taller than Jack Hammer and possessing a level of muscular development equivalent to Oliva, this has led some to believe Pickle is a missing link in the evolutionary chain.
 He possesses upper and lower exaggerated canines, giving him a 'fanged' appearance, and his nails resemble claws.
 His muscles are so developed and powerful that he withstands three 9 mm. shots to the stomach at point blank range, none of which penetrate his abs, and indeed he believes the man who shot him to be engaging in some sort of rough-house 'game'.
 He hunted, killed and ate T-Rexes without the use of weapons in his prehistoric life, and is one of the most blatantly superhuman characters in the entire manga.
 He has never been heard to speak intelligibly so far in the manga.
 His strength is shown in various occasions, being capable of withstanding a strength test with Yujiro himself, resisting a charge from Hanayama, sending Baki flying through the Korakuen arena with a single kick, chopping a leg from Retsu after beating him, and enduring Katsumi Orochi's attacks and taking his right arm, then praying over the severed limb to show his reverence and respect for Katsumi.
 When fighting Jack Hammer he lost his left ear to a bite attack after ripping off the flesh from Jack's jaw.
 He goes mad after this and beats Jack senseless.
 In Baki's battle against Pickle, Baki's adaption of dinosaur-like stances has led Pickle into believing that he's as dangerous as the giant dinosaurs that he used to fight against.
 He defeated Baki with a shoulder throw and began to roam the city freely, eventually interrupting Baki and Yujiro's fight in order to ask Baki for a rematch.
 Baki then kicked him with a roundhouse and stunned him, forcing him to sit and watch the fight from the sidelines.
 As time has gone on, Pickle has somewhat adjusted to civilization (i.e. wearing clothes and only killing animals that present a danger to others), though he prefers living alone in the sewers to living with other people.